-In a typical NSF design project for a person with disabilities, the student meets with the client (a disabled person and/or their coordinator) to assess the needs of the disabled person, and help identify a useful project.
-Often, the student meets with many clients before finding a project of interest that suits their background.
+In a typical NSF design project for a person with disabilities, the student meets with the client (a disabled person and/or their client coordinator) to assess the needs of the disabled person and to help identify a useful project.
+Often, the student meets with many clients before finding a project of interest that suits his or her background.